HerreTorensma/3d_engine/README.md

     - Billboard sprites
     - Move the grid thing into a grid map and make something seperate for meshes that roam freely

+    - Remake the ECS without the fuckass macros and dict
+    - Make a generic texture struct that also saves the pixels and whatnot

 ## Dependencies
 - SDL2
 - SDL_mixer